 Saturn Tripod Table Lamp

 Materials: Black painted aluminium globe, made in two parts.
 White painted inside.
-Brass feet and a brass screw on top.
+White acrylic ring in the middle.
+Conical brass feet and a brass ornamental screw on top.
 Bakelite socket.

 Height: 21 cm / 8.26”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb with an E14 socket can be used, not a specific one preferred.